opensource-observer/oso/docs/docs/contribute/connect-data.md

 To add your plugin to that workflow you will need to do 2 things:

-- Add a cloudquery yml config file for your plugin
+- Add a CloudQuery yml config file for your plugin
 - Add a step to execute your plugin in the github action

 #### Adding a CloudQuery yml config